phipsgabler/beyond_overdubbing/sketch.md

 # About Me

-I'm Philipp Gabler, Master's student at Graz University of Technology, and working at [Know-Center](https://www.know-center.tugraz.at/) where I wan't to begin a PhD when I'm finished with my thesis.
+I'm Philipp Gabler, Master's student of Computer Science at [Graz University of Technology](https://www.tugraz.at/home/), and working at [Know-Center](https://www.know-center.tugraz.at/), where I wan't to begin a PhD when I'm finished with my thesis.

 I am very interested in functional programming and programming language theory, but in the recent years focussed mostly on machine learning.
 Probabilistic programming is kind of the best possible intersection between those two worlds.